openimis/openimis-fe-claim_js/README.md

 - `claimForm.isClaimedDateFixed`, set Date Claimed to current date and set field to read only while creating new claim.
 Default false.
 - `claimForm.quantityMaxValue`, defines the max number of provided quantity.
 By default: __10.000__.
 - `ClaimMasterPanelExt.isAdditionalPanelEnabled`: Determines whether to display additional panels, including information about the insuree and details about claim related to the same diagnosis.
 By default: __false__.
+- `explanationRequiredIfQuantityAboveThreshold`: Determines if an explanation field should be mandatory and if an error should be displayed when the provided quantity exceeds the specified threshold.
+If set to true, an error will be triggered when the provided quantity goes beyond the threshold set in __quantityExplanationThreshold__.
+By default: __false__.
+- `quantityExplanationThreshold`: Specifies the threshold for the provided quantity.
+If the quantity provided exceeds this threshold, and if __explanationRequiredIfQuantityAboveThreshold__ is set to true, an error will be triggered indicating that an explanation is required.
+By default: __1__.